pymupdf/PyMuPDF/docs/functions.rst

          - 1: Stroked text -- equivalent to `1 Tr`, only the character borders are shown.
          - 3: Ignored text -- equivalent to `3 Tr` (hidden text).

-      3. Line width in this context is important only for processing `span["type"] != 0`: it determines the thickness of the character's border line.
+      3. Line width in this context is important only for processing `span["type"] != 0` i.e. characters are stroked and not filled: it determines the thickness of the character's border line.
 This value may not be provided at all with the text data.
 In this case, a value of 5% of the fontsize (`span["size"] * 0,05`) is generated.
 Often, an "artificial" bold text in PDF is created by `2 Tr`.
 There is no equivalent span type for this case.
 Instead, respective text is represented by two consecutive spans -- which are identical in every aspect, except for their types, which are 0, resp 1.
 It is your responsibility to handle this type of situation - in :meth:`Page.get_text`, MuPDF is doing this for you.
       4. For data compactness, the character's unicode is provided here.
-Use built-in function `chr()` for the character itself.
+Use built-in function `chr()` to compute the character string.
       5. The alpha / opacity value of the span's text, `0 <= opacity <= 1`, 0 is invisible text, 1 (100%) is intransparent.
 Depending on `span["type"]`, interpret this value as *fill* opacity or, resp. *stroke* opacity.
       6. *(Changed in v1.19.0)* This value is equal or close to `char["bbox"]` of "rawdict".
 In particular, the bbox **height** value is always computed as if **"small glyph heights"** had been requested.
       7. *(New in v1.19.0)* This is the union of all character bboxes.
       8. *(New in v1.19.0)* Enumerates the commands that build up the page's appearance.
 Can be used to find out whether text is effectively hidden by objects, which are painted "later", or *over* some object.
 So if there is a drawing or image with a higher sequence number, whose bbox overlaps (parts of) this text span, one may assume that such an object hides the resp. text.
 Different text spans have identical sequence numbers if they were created in one go.
-      9. *(New in v1.22.0)* The name of the Optional Content Group (OCG) if applicable or `None`.
+      9. *(New in v1.22.0, changed in v1.22.5)* The name of the Optional Content Group (OCG) if applicable or `""`.

       Here is a list of similarities and differences of `page.get_texttrace()` compared to `page.get_text("rawdict")`: